Xuyouhust/xuyouhust.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is You Xu.
 I'm a final-year Ph.D. candidate in the Wuhan National Laboratory for Optoelectronics at the Huazhong University of Science and Technology.
-I work on millimeter-wave non-line-of-sight imaging algorithms under different relay surfaces, especially using electromagnetic features of these relay surfaces to enhance the target contour reconstruction capability in the non-line-of-sight region.
+I work on millimeter-wave non-line-of-sight sensing algorithms under different relay surfaces, especially using electromagnetic features of these relay surfaces to enhance the target contour reconstruction capability in the non-line-of-sight region.

+I am on the job market for postdoc and industry research scientist positions.
+Please reach out if you are interested in my research!

 Research
 ======